 Stockholders of record are entitled to one vote for each share held on all matters to be voted on by stockholders.
 Holders of Class A common stock and holders of Class B common stock will vote together as a single class on all matters submitted to a vote of our stockholders except as required by law.
 Unless specified in our amended and restated certificate of incorporation, or as required by applicable provisions of the DGCL or applicable stock exchange rules, the affirmative vote of a majority of our shares of common stock that are voted is required to approve any such matter voted on by our stockholders.
 Our board of directors is divided into three classes, each of which will generally serve for a term of three years with only one class of directors being elected in each year.
-There is no cumulative voting with respect to the election of directors, with the result that the holders of more than 50% of the shares voted for the election of directors can elect all of the directors.
+There is no cumulative voting with respect to the election of directors can elect all of the directors.
 Our stockholders are entitled to receive ratable dividends when, as and if declared by the board of directors out of funds legally available therefor.